ibm-cloud-docs/cephaas/backup-restore.md

 Before you configure backup and restore, ensure that you have the following prerequisites:

-- Access to a Red Hat OpenShift on IBM Cloud cluster with the [`oc`](backup-restore.md:36) CLI configured
+- Access to the Red Hat OpenShift on IBM Cloud cluster with the CLI configured
 - Fusion services enabled on the cluster.
 For more information, see [Enabling Fusion services for a cluster](/docs/cephaas?topic=cephaas-enable-fusion-services).
-- Permission to label the [`managedcluster`](backup-restore.md:47) custom resource or call the internal enablement API
 - An IBM Cloud account with an IBM Cloud Object Storage instance
 - A COS bucket for storing backups
 - COS credentials that you can base64 encode for use in a Kubernetes secret